The Right to Relationship in Healthcare

 If we want better longitudinal data, we need continuity.

-And continuity is not purely a software problem; it is a relationship problem.
+And continuity is not just a software problem.
+It is a relationship problem.

 It is a relationship problem.